Kodaira-Spencer Anomalies with Stora-Zumino Method: Conclusions

 \section{Conclusions}

+We computed the Kodaira-Spencer anomalies in the \textsc{brst} formulation of $2\,n$-dimensional gravitational theories in Beltrami parametrisation, using an extension of the Stora-Zumino method.
+This is an example of application of the Stora-Zumino method in a context in which the breaking of the horizontality condition of the polycurvature is maximal: The polycurvature has components of ghost number one and two, as in \eqref{F2ghosts}, generalising the previously known cases, in which the polycurvature is horizontal \eqref{F0ghost}, or it has only a non-vanishing ghost number one component \eqref{F1ghost}.

-We computed the Kodaira-Spencer anomalies in the \textsc{brst} formulation of $2\,n$ dimensional gravitational theories in Beltrami parametrisation, using an extension of the Stora-Zumino method.
-This approach simplifies significantly the analysis in \cite{Bandelloni:1998vp}.
-The anomalies we found have a clear geometric interpretation, since are expressed in terms of Chern polynomial and Pontryagin invariants.
-The method was able to capture all the solutions found in \cite{Bandelloni:1998vp}, eqs.
-(5.52) and (5.53), but many other possibilities were obtained, since our solutions are classified by the partitions of $n+1$, instead of those of $n$.
-Namely, the anomalies obtained in \cite{Bandelloni:1998vp} are those which are related, in our approach, to the invariants containing a factor $\Tr R$.
+The result of the computation is the equation \eqref{FinalResult}.
+The Stora-Zumino approach simplifies significantly the analysis in \cite{Bandelloni:1998vp}.
+The anomalies we found have a clear geometric interpretation, since they are expressed in terms of Chern polynomials and Pontryagin invariants.
+The method was able to capture all the solutions found in equations (5.52) and (5.53) of \cite{Bandelloni:1998vp}, but many other possibilities were obtained, since our solutions are classified by the partitions of $n+1$, instead of those of $n$.
+Namely, the anomalies obtained in \cite{Bandelloni:1998vp} are those which are related, in our approach, to the invariants containing a factor $\Tr \mathcal{R}$.
 In other terms, only the anomalies $(\omega_{1k_2\dots k_p})_1^{(2n)}$ are considered.
 In particular, the anomaly corresponding to the partition $k_l = 0$, $l<p$, $k_p = n+1$, that is

-which is excluded in \cite{Bandelloni:1998vp}, corresponds to the one proposed in \cite{Losev:1996up}, eq.
-(1.11).
+which is not captured in \cite{Bandelloni:1998vp}, corresponds to the one proposed in equation (1.11) in \cite{Losev:1996up}.
 So, we proved that this anomaly is a consistent anomaly in the \textsc{brst} sense too.